supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 1. Review the *Server details* and *Connectivity method* options.
 Keep the default values and select **Next** to get to the Tags tab.

 1. Review the default available tags.
-Select **Next** to get to the Download and run script tab.
+Select **Next** to get to the Download and Run Script tab.

-1. Scroll down and select the **Download** button. **Hint:** if your browser blocks the download, take action in the browser to allow it.
+1. Scroll down and select the **Download** button. **Hint:** If your browser blocks the download, take action in the browser to allow it.
 In Edge Browser, select the ellipsis button (...) if needed and then select **Keep**.

 1. Right-click the Windows Start button and select **Windows PowerShell (Admin)**.

 1. Enter: cd C:\Users\Administrator\Downloads

-    >**Important:** If you do not have this directory, most likely means that you are in the wrong machine.
-Go back to the beginning of Task 4 and change to WINServer and start over.
+    >**Important:** If you do not have this directory, it most likely means that you are on the wrong machine.
+Go back to the beginning of Task 4 change to WINServer and start over.

 1. Type *Set-ExecutionPolicy -ExecutionPolicy Unrestricted* and press enter.